Monitoring of consents

 Consent holders comply with consent conditions to mitigate environmental impact.

-94% of consents inspected received a compliant (A or B) grade in 2017/18.
+67.5% of inspections received a compliant A grade in 2021/22.

 About this goal

 During 2021/22 there were 4,983 inspections for 3,198 consents across the region.
 377 consent inspections are still being graded.
 Of the graded consents around:

 - 55.2% of inspections were for water consent,